tomatolog/manticore/docs/7_command_line_tools_reference/indextool_command_reference.rst

 -  ``--optimize-rt-klists`` optimizes the kill list memory use in the disk chunk of a given RT index.
-That is a one-off optimization intended for rather old RT indexes, created by development versions prior to 1.10-beta release.
-As of 1.10-beta releases, this kill list optimization (purging) should happen automatically, and there should never be a need to use this option.
+That is a one-off optimization intended for rather old RT indexes.
+In last releases this kill list optimization (purging) should happen automatically, and there should never be a need to use this option.